MichaelXF/js-confuser/README.md

 ### `target`

-The execution context for your output. _Required_
+The execution context for your output. _Required_.

 1. `"node"`
 2. `"browser"`